pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/09_Adding_Document_Editables.md

 With bundles, it is also possible to add an individual Document Editable.

-Previously, the only way to define editables was to create them in a special namespace `Pimcore\Model\Document\Tag`.
+Previously, the only way to define editables was to create them in a special namespace `Pimcore\Model\Document\Editable`.
 This is still possible, but now editables can be in any namespace as long as the editable is correctly registered.
 Registration can be done via 2 config entries which define a list of prefixes (namespaces) to be searched and a static mapping from editable name to class name.
 For best performance, you should always use the class mapping as it avoids having to look